taratran/kwk-level-2-lecture-004-html-part-2/README.md

 Try eyeballing each box of content below the navigation, including the video, the Mission and Program sections, the footer...

+#### CFU: Popcorn

+Ask one student to share out loud an element they see in the Kode with Klossy website.
+Afterwards, that student should 'popcorn', or call on another student, to share another element that they see.
+Continue this process with approximately four other students.

 With just a little bit of training we can start picking apart a website and identifying DOM elements.
 We have to apologize: from here on out you will start seeing pages as a developer, instead of your average user.
 Indeed, it is a